affige/DeepMIR/README.md

 # License
 The slides are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (https://creativecommons.org/licenses/by-nc-sa/4.0/).
+By downloading the slides, you agree to this license.